YJDave/cs418-s20-cs418_spring20_mighty_python/README.md

 ### TODO:

 - [ ] Add instructions on how to access the repository and all files metada details.
-- [ ] Clean repository, remove redundant work and move every file in one structure.
-- [ ] Add previously submitted report, presentation to repository for record.
 - [ ] Add documents/details on what work is done, how it is done, like a brief documentation